mkvenkit/humble_ice/getting_started.md

 The first step here is to install the amazing [OSS CAD suite][3] from YosysHQ.
 Go to their GitHub [releases][4] page and install the toolchain for your system.

 I recommend that you install the OSS CAD suite on a Linux system (native, VM, or WSL on Windows).
-Once you can run *yosys* abnd *next-pnr* from a shell, you are ready to go.
+Once you can run *yosys* and *next-pnr* from a shell, you are ready to go.
+Also ensure that you can run *make* from your shell.

-Next, you need to install the

-- uf2
-- blinky bitstream
-- hiprog.py
-- yosys, building
-- examples
+Now, cd to *examples/blinky* and type *make*.
+If all goes well, it will create a *blinky.bin* which you can upload to Humble iCE and get your first FPGA project going!

+A lot more examples are coming, so keep an eye on this repo!

 [1]: https://pyserial.readthedocs.io/en/latest/pyserial.html
 [2]: https://github.com/mkvenkit/humble_ice/blob/main/customizing.md